 Reusable Foodware Project Update.pdf.
-Additional time was provided to the Board for discussion and clarifying questions.
-An audio link to the discussion is available here: Reusable-Foodware-Project-Update-Discussion
+An audio link to the discussion is available here: Reusable-Foodware-Project-Update-Discussion.
+Additional time was provided for Board discussion and clarifying questions.

-Board members expressed support for continuing to pursue pilot projects that develop reuse infrastructure in the county, while remaining sensitive to business concerns given the challenges they have faced during the pandemic.
-Chair Martinez thanked Mr. Lehrer for the presentation and stated that she was pleased to see that as pandemic restrictions are easing that we are back on track in our efforts in promoting the use of reusables.
+Several Board members commented that it would be useful for staff to develop a model ordinance to minimize single-use plastic foodware and that jurisdictions could modify accordingly.
+Board members also expressed support for continuing to pursue pilot projects that develop reuse infrastructure in the county, while remaining sensitive to business concerns given the challenges they have faced during the pandemic.
+President Zermeño thanked Mr. Lehrer for his presentation and for continuing the Agency's efforts in advancing the use of reusables.